trakt/dropbox_api/README.md

 class MyDropboxToken < DropboxApi::Token
   def save_token(token)
     # Implement your own store method, token is a `Hash` instance in here, easy to serialize:
-    puts 'Token to be saved somwhere in the database', token end end
+    puts 'Token to be saved somewhere in the database', token end end
 ```